 The Outpost

-Great Room wing is on the right, bedroom wing on the left.
+Gathering Room wing is on the right, Bedroom wing on the left.
 Covered walkways connect the three wings of the house.
-Openings between wings can be enclosed by pivot gates.
+The courtyard can be closed off by pivot gates to create a safe space for children and dogs.

 The Outpost